 Applied Music Courses

-The applied-music fee equates to less than $40 per hour for 14 hour-long individual lessons, or $20 per hour for 14 hour-long group lessons.
+The applied-music fee equates to just over $40 per hour for 14 hour-long individual lessons, or just over $20 per hour for 14 hour-long group lessons.
 The fee applies to all full-time and part-time students as follows:

 Applied-music fees are charged after the add period ends.
 To qualify for subsidized applied-music lessons, a student officially must declare her music major or music minor at the Office of the Registrar by the end of the withdrawal period; otherwise the full applied-music fee will be charged.